 There are all kinds of polymer clay tutorials available on the internet.
 There’s a huge inventory of good quality ones on YouTube and about twice as many that contain wrong-advice, misinformation, and one’s that will leave you wondering why they filmed it in the first place.
 There are hundreds more written tutorials on blogs and websites across the world as well.
 And there are hundreds of high quality, well written, awesome tutorials written by professional artists and full-time polymer teachers (like me).
 Today, free tutorials can be found in abundance and are fantastic (I myself offer a wealth of free tutorials here on the site).
 However, this does NOT mean that paid tutorials are bad, not worth it, or shouldn’t be tried.

 Artists (especially full time artists) who write tutorials do it for several reasons:

 1) To illustrate or showcase a NEW technique.

 3) To make a living.

 A delightful lady yesterday came to me with an issue she was having and unfolded to me all this wrong information she had learned about clay.
 The sad part was she thought it was all true and had ruined many Christmas ornaments for family & friends.
 I came to find out that she got it all from a YouTube video.
-YouTube videos are not bad!
+First, not all YouTube videos are bad!
 However, be sure to check and try the products and techniques yourself unless they are from a reliable source (more about that later).